 The maximum annual aggregate fee pool for non-executive directors is \$1,500,000.
-This was approved by shareholders at the 2011 Annual General Meeting.
+This was approved by shareholders at the 2011 AGM.

-Following consideration of an independent benchmarking report prepared by KPMG, the Board's base and committee fees were increased by 6% in FY2017, the first time since 2011 that these fees have been adjusted.
-Fees will be increased in subsequent years by 3%, with a benchmarking report to be obtained again in 2019.
+Following consideration of an independent benchmarking report prepared by KPMG, the Board's base and committee fees were increased by 6% in FY2017 and FY2018, the first time since 2011 that these fees had been adjusted.
+The Board resolved not to make any adjustment to its base or committee fees for FY2019, and will obtain a further independent benchmarking report in 2019.
 Further details of the remuneration paid to non-executive directors is provided in the Remuneration Report.